upperlinecode/teacher-guide-ruby-basics/README.md

 CFU by having students identify that their prompt ends in `day-one`, and by identifying a hello.rb file on the left side of the screen.

 This lesson introduces a lot of really foundational vocabulary words.
 This is a CRITICAL time to make a **datatypes anchor chart**, and include integers, floats, strings, and booleans.
-Leave room for Symbols, which will come up on day 3 when we cover dictionaries.
+Leave room for Symbols, which will come up on day 3 when we cover hashes.

 ## Hello World